Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 ability to restrict who can or cannot use it.
 Any potential user can perform any operation that the protocol supports.

+### Physically settled

+XYZ

 ### Fully collateralized

 Options written via the protocol are fully collateralized, reducing counterparty risk and ensuring settlement.
 This leaves the opportunity for higher level margining systems, with risk, to be implemented atop the protocol, whilst remaining un-opinionated at the base layer.

+### Minimal

+XYZ, with 5–10x cheaper to buy an option, 20–50x cheaper to write an option, transaction costs compared with similar on-chain protocols.

 ### Composable